nomemory/mockneat/README.md

 The good:
 - The first stable "alpha" release is going to come soon;
-- The library unit test coverage is 88% for classes and 81% lines of the code.
+- The library unit test coverage is 88% for classes and 81% for lines of the code.

 Still a lot of work:
 - There is no Maven Central / JCenter repository yet.
 The only way you can test the library is by downloading it from github and build it using gradle;